Introduction

 Running the framework

-To create a new executable, first create a build directory
+To create a new analysis executable, first create a build directory

 mkdir build && cd build